 - Blast effect - especially if considering VBIED attack

-- Blast stand-off distance - must be considered in conjunction with the site operational needs and security plan
+- Stand-off distance from the asset/s - must be considered in conjunction with the site operational needs and security plan

 How do I assess the strengths and vulnerabilities of my site to vehicle-borne threats?